-As a broad rule, you are allowed to apply for a nonimmigrant visa, such as a tourist, student, or other temporary visa, at any visa-issuing U.S. consulate or embassy.
-It doesn't have to be a consulate in your home country.
+As a broad rule, someone is allowed to apply for a nonimmigrant visa, such as a tourist, student, or other temporary visa, at any visa-issuing U.S. consulate or embassy.
+It doesn't have to be a consulate in the person's home country.
 Although it might be more difficult to qualify for a nonimmigrant visa when you are already outside of your home country, applying at a third-country consulate can be convenient if you're traveling or living outside your home country and want to travel to the United States.

-However, there are situations where you wouldn't want to go beyond the U.S. consulate in your home country to file your application.
+However, there are situations in which you wouldn't want to go beyond the U.S. consulate in your home country to file your visa application.
 What's more, past visa violators might not be allowed to file their nonimmigrant visa application outside their home country.

 Despite the rule allowing one to file a nonimmigrant visa application at a consulate outside one's home country, how your application will actually be treated depends on which country you're from and what type of visa you're applying for.

 It is normally best to apply for your visa in the country where you have the strongest social and economic ties.
-For example, if you are originally from India and applying for a U.S. tourist visa, and you are also a permanent resident of Australia and have been living and working in Australia for ten years, it would be best to apply in Australia.
+For example, if you are originally from India and are applying for a U.S. tourist visa (B-2), and you are also a permanent resident of Australia and have been living and working in Australia for ten years, it would be best to apply in Australia.

 But, if you are a citizen of India who is in Australia on a temporary student visa and need to apply for a U.S. tourist visa, the consular officer would be evaluating your social and economic ties to India.
 There might be an officer there who has previously worked in India and could assist with evaluating your situation, but it is not guaranteed.
 Therefore, unless you have a strong economic situation or prior travel to the U.S., the officer might reject your visa and suggest that you apply in your home country.

-Given this same situation above, if you were applying for a U.S. student visa to attend graduate school or a work visa, it would not be as important to be able show your ties to India, as you will be in the U.S. for a long time.
-Therefore,you would probably have the same chance of visa approval at either consulate.
+Given this same situation above, if you were applying for a U.S. student visa (F-1) to attend graduate school or a work visa, it would not be as important to be able show your ties to India, as you will be in the U.S. for a long time.
+Therefore, you would probably have the same chance of visa approval at either consulate.

 (For more on this problem, see, Is It Harder to Get a Visa Coming From Certain Countries?)